Daily Care, Health & Safety

 What is a Bedridden Patient?

-A bedridden (or bedbound) patient is an individual who is unable to leave their bed due to severe physical limitations, chronic illness, or advanced cognitive impairment.
-This state is not a diagnosis in itself but a condition that can be temporary, such as during post-surgical recovery, or permanent, as seen in end-of-life care or advanced paralysis.
+A bedridden (or bedbound) patient is an individual unable to leave their bed due to physical limitations, chronic illness, or cognitive impairment.
+This state can be temporary (post-surgical) or permanent (end-of-life care).

 Common Health Problems in Bedridden Patients